Robert Wallace (Unitarian): Life

 He was born at Dudley, Worcestershire, on 26 February 1791.
 In 1808 he came under the influence of James Hews Bransby, who prepared him for entrance (September 1810) at Manchester College, then at York, under Charles Wellbeloved and John Kenrick.
 One of his fellow students was Jacob Brettell.

 Leaving York in 1815, he became minister at Elder Yard, Chesterfield.
 While here he conducted a private school for sixteen years.
 He wrote in the Monthly Repository and the Christian Reformer on biblical and patristic topics.
 His review (1834) of John Henry Newman's Arians of the Fourth Century brought him into correspondence with Thomas Turton.

-In 1840 Manchester College was moved from York to Manchester, and Wallace was appointed to succeed Wellbeloved.
+In 1840 Manchester College was moved from York to Manchester.
+In the same year Wallace was appointed to succeed Wellbeloved.
 He delivered in October his inaugural lecture as professor of critical and exegetical theology.
 In 1842 he was made principal of the theological department.
 His theological position was conservative, but he was the first in his denomination to bring to his classroom the processes and results of German critical research.
 Among his pupils was Philip Pearsall Carpenter.

-After six years he resigned, and in June 1846 became minister of Trim Street Chapel, Bath.
+After six years he resigned his teaching post due to ill health, and in June 1846 he became minister of Trim Street Chapel, Bath.
 He was made visitor of his college, and became a fellow of the Geological Society.
 He preached for the last time on 10 March 1850, and died at Bath on 13 May.
 He was buried in the graveyard at Lyncomb, near Bath.

+His daughter donated his library to the Unitarian Home Missionary College.